As with most toy lines there were many Real Ghostbusters toy ideas that for one reason or another did not make it beyond the prototype stage.

 Mini Ghost Concepts

-All three of the mini ghost concepts below were quirky ideas aimed at a slightly younger market.
-They were all drawn in 1986 which was the first year of heavy design for the designers that worked on the line.
+These fun concept drawings were all done in 1986 which was the first year of heavy design for the designers that worked on the line.

 Little Leapers with Slapsticks